rebeccabas/Mario/README.md

 ## Description:
 Join Mario on another epic adventure.
 Run, jump and race against time to reach the finish point.
-Battle foes and collect voins and bonuses along the way.
+Battle foes and collect coins and bonuses along the way.

 Mario is controlled using keyboard arrows.